 Verify your identity

 When you open a business, professional or charity account with us we will ask for proof of identity.
-Our preferred way to identify applicants is through an electronic Equifax Search.
+Our preferred way to identify applicants is through SmartSearch, an online tool that uses information from Credit Reference Agencies to verify your identity.

 We may also need to see proof of your name and address to confirm who you are.
 This is so we can protect against identity fraud and comply with anti-money laundering regulations.